Category Archives: 1962 Films

 The central storyline is satisfying, edge of your seat, and suspenseful.
 I assume Quine was going for it.

-Within the story, The Notorious Landlady shifts genres a whopping three times!
-The tone is all over the place, first romantic comedy, then suspense and drama, and finally slapstick.
+The Notorious Landlady shifts genres a whopping three times in the story!
+The tone is all over the place: first, romantic comedy, then suspense and drama, and finally, slapstick.

-Poor Fred Astaire has little to do and struggles for relevance as measured against Novak and Lemmon’s characters.
-At times I’d even forgotten he was still in the film.
+Poor Fred Astaire has little to do and struggles to be relevant compared to Novak and Lemmon’s characters.
+At times, I even forgot he was still in the film.

 The Notorious Landlady (1962) is an entertaining vehicle and a must-see for fans of Novak or Lemmon eager to see a largely forgotten film that offers something fun.